 Altitude is a film that, apart from a handful of festival appearances, has gone straight to DVD in the UK.
 Actually it did that in the USA too.
 This doesn't immediately signal that it's a bad movie, but does suggest something about its big screen potential.
 There is, it has to be said, some interesting and occasionally thoughtful stuff going here, but key elements are borrowed from recognisable sources, and you're also going to have to spend ninety minutes in the company of characters as shallow and annoying as...as...oh hell, as the current American teen horror movie norm.

-Altitude is a film with an identity crisis, a situational thriller that mutates into a monster movie and in the last act transforms abruptly into a The Twilight Zone episode.
-Thrown into the mix is an action movie implausibility that sees Cory dangled wildly on the end of a rope from a plane flying high enough for ice to have formed on its wings and attempt to free a jammed aileron by giving it a good kicking.
-All of which would probably be rather fun if the running time were that of an early Zone episode.
-But the expansion to feature length has upped the importance of character interaction, and in common with so many of its modern American brethren, the dialogue and personal issues are by the teen horror numbers and scream out for the sort of wit and invention that blessed the best low-budget genre works from the 70s and 80s.
+Altitude is a film with an identity crisis, a situational thriller that mutates into a monster movie and in the last act transforms abruptly into and episode of The Twilight Zone.
+Thrown into the mix is an action movie implausibility that sees Cory dangled wildly on the end of a rope from a plane that is flying high enough for ice to have formed on its wings, then attempt to free a jammed aileron by giving it a good kicking.
+All of which would probably be rather fun if the running time were that of an early Twilight Zone episode.
+But the expansion to feature length has upped the importance of character interaction, and in common with so many of its modern American brethren, the dialogue and personal issues are by the teen horror numbers, and scream out for the sort of wit and invention that blessed the best low-budget genre works from the 70s and 80s.
 It's thus hard to care much for anybody's fate beyond wanting to see Sal dispatched as quickly and messily as inhumanly possible.

 You can choose between Dolby 2.0 stereo or 5.1 surround and I'd go for the latter every time.
 Both are clear with good frontal separation, but the range, LFE punch, and a lively and occasionally spectacular use of the full sound stage puts the surround track far ahead of its stereo brother.